 Dwarf varieties will thrive in pots and are perfect for small outdoor spaces, such as patios and even balconies.
-As long as you keep it in a spot out of cold winds, dwarf Acers will grow happily in pots for many years.
-We recommend repotting with fresh loam-based compost every couple of years to help keep it healthy.
+As long as you keep it in a spot out of cold winds, dwarf acers will grow happily in pots for many years.
+We recommend repotting with fresh loam-based compost every couple of years to help keep them healthy.

-We love Acer palmatum Bloodgood, with leaves that turn scarlet in autumn, which holds the Royal Horticultural Society’s prestigious Award of Garden Merit.
+We love 'Bloodgood', with leaves that turn scarlet in autumn, which holds the Royal Horticultural Society’s prestigious Award of Garden Merit.